-Christian Rosenkreutz is the name of an important incarnation of the individuality of Lazarus that was initiated by Christ-Jesus, and became the 'disciple that Jesus loved' - the author of the John's Gospel and the Book of Revelation.
+Christian Rosenkreutz is the name of an important incarnation of the Individuality of Lazarus-John that was initiated by Christ-Jesus, and became the 'disciple that Jesus loved' - the author of the John's Gospel and the Book of Revelation.
 He is one of the masters of the White Lodge, and one of the two masters of Rudolf Steiner.
 Also Daskalos mentions him as his master or teacher 'Yohannan'.

 - Christian Rosenkreutz' calling, a spiritual calling that can occur in a Man's life, see Topic 1 on Q00.006 - spiritual events at various points in life

 - Christian Rosenkreutz and Master Jesus were the two masters of Rudolf Steiner (see References below)

 - incarnations (see FMC00.166 below)

 - an early incarnation is said to be Hiram Abiff, 'The Son of the Widow' and Master Builder of the Temple of Solomon, see Paradise Legend or Streams of Abel and Cain

 - during the time of Christ